Chaplin’s biggest fan keeps his memory alive in India

 Thanks to a crowdfunding campaign by Spanish-born artist Cristina de Middel (who visited the parade in 2016), Aswani was able to visit the Swiss town of Vevey on Lake Geneva, where Chaplin spent his last years in exile. de Middel was invited to show her Chaplin-themed work at the Festival Images photography festival in the Swiss town last September and Aswani had a ball chasing his hero’s Swiss footsteps and working the crowd.

-“The hairs on the back my neck stand up when I think of my Swiss visit,” says Aswani.
+“The hairs on the back of my neck stand up when I think of my Swiss visit,” says Aswani.
 “I have no words to describe how I felt then except that I was in a trance.”

 He visited the Chaplin museum in full costume and got a kick from the positive reactions from other visitors.
 It was a moving experience to find himself in his “dreamland”.
 Aswani remembers touching all the objects in Chaplin’s home imagining their connection to his hero.
 He was especially overwhelmed with emotion when sitting on Chaplin’s bed and broke down in tears.